jedisct1/EtchDNS/README.md

 # EtchDNS

-A high performance DNS cache designed for security, reliability, and performance, with built-in protection mechanisms for both clients and upstream servers.
+A high performance caching DNS proxy designed for security, reliability, and performance, with built-in protection mechanisms for both clients and upstream servers.

 ## Quickstart